Ukraine’s Kalush Orchestra prepare for Eurovision stage amid Russian invasion

 Kalush Orchestra blend modern rap and Ukrainian folk in their song ‘Stefania’

-Kalush Orchestra will represent Ukraine at the Eurovision Song Contest this week, as the Russian invasion of their home nation continues.
+Kalush Orchestra will represent Ukraine at the Eurovision Song Contest tonight (14 May), as the Russian invasion of their home nation continues.

 They are favourites to win the competition with their song “Stefania”, despite not being first choice to perform.